hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 +++

 This is my new favorite dataset: basic measurements on 3 species of penguins.
-You can get the data as a CSV file from the [original source](https://www.kaggle.com/code/parulpandey/penguin-dataset-the-new-iris) or from this project's GitHub: [deep-learning-intro-for-hep/data/penguins.csv](https://github.com/hsf-training/deep-learning-intro-for-hep/blob/main/deep-learning-intro-for-hep/data/penguins.csv).
+You can get the data as a CSV file from the [original source](https://www.kaggle.com/code/parulpandey/penguin-dataset-the-new-iris) or from GitHub: [deep-learning-intro-for-hep/data/penguins.csv](https://github.com/hsf-training/deep-learning-intro-for-hep/blob/main/deep-learning-intro-for-hep/data/penguins.csv).
+If you're using Codespaces or cloned the repository, it's already in the `data` directory.

 ![](img/culmen_depth.png){. width="50%"}